justwriteclick/docslikecode/_posts/articles/2017-04-09-balsamiq-case-study-part-2.md

 ```markdown
 ![gif](https://rubentd.com/img/banana.png)
 ```
-it triggers the gifplayer script!
+it triggers the `gifplayer` script!

 ![party](https://rubentd.com/img/banana.gif)

 Sorry, we didn't implement the pause/play capability on this site, so that banana is gonna keep on dancing.
-You can see the pause/play solution in action on our Balsamiq article on [common workarounds](https://support.balsamiq.com/tutorials/workarounds/#link-to-alternates).

 {% include sign-up.html %}